 - a.
-Give weekly written feedback on provided forms. - b.
+Give weekly written feedback on provided forms.
+Share the written feedback with the University Supervisor weekly. - b.
 Confer with the University Supervisor on the progress of the Candidate. - c.
 Observe a lesson and complete the Missouri Educator Evaluation System (MEES) Teacher Candidate Assessment Rubric in Week 4, and discuss with Candidate. - d.
-Hold a mid-term conference with the Candidate to evaluate progress, observe a lesson and complete the Missouri Educator Evaluation System (MEES) Teacher Candidate Assessment Rubric and compare to Candidate's self-evaluation to discuss strengths and growth areas. - e.
-Complete "Dispositions Assessment: Student Teaching Placement" form by the by mid-term week in the placement and discuss with the Teacher Candidate. - f.
-Observe a lesson and complete the Missouri Educator Evaluation System (MEES) Teacher Candidate Assessment Rubric at the end of the placement and discuss it with the Candidate.
+Hold a mid-term conference with the Candidate to evaluate progress, observe a lesson and complete the Missouri Educator Evaluation System (MEES) Teacher Candidate Assessment Rubric and compare to Candidate's self-evaluation to discuss strengths and growth areas.

+- e.
+Observe a lesson and complete the Missouri Educator Evaluation System (MEES) Teacher Candidate Assessment Rubric at the end of the placement (around week 13) and discuss it with the Candidate.
 Make a copy of the evaluation for the Teacher Candidate after it is discussed and signed. - 8.
-Schedule the Teacher Candidate to observe other classes, including special services, during the last two days of the student teaching experience.
+Schedule the Teacher Candidate to observe another classroom, including a wellmanaged classroom, during the last day of the student teaching experience.